pranavvkumar21/jobs/README.md

  - created base framework
  - created config
  - created class to handle emails

-## Tasks to be done
  - clean email body and prep for classification
  - create agent for classifiaction of job related mails

+## Tasks to be done

- - create agent for generating rows for spreadsheet
+ - create agent for extracting job information
+ - create function to insert row to spreadsheet
+ - create function to fuzzysearch similar companies and roles
+ - create function to update existing rows